theupdateframework/taps/tap7.md

       # following the Client Workflow instructions (TUF specification section
       # 5.1).
       # If the calls above haven't raised errors, then the file has downloaded
-      # and validated and all metadata checks succeeded at at least one mirror,
+      # and validated and all metadata checks succeeded from at least one mirror,
       # so we can return 0 here.
 For good measure, we check to make sure the
       # file exists where we expect it.
       if os.path.exists('client/validated_targets/' + target_filepath):